Breadcrumb

 Obscuring Obstacles

-Casualties may be fully visible to partially obscured to completely obscured, such as buried under a shallow layer of rubble.
-Sensor modalities capable of penetrating rubble may have an advantage in such situations.
-Casualties may also be grouped with limbs overlapping, or may be interacting with live responders.
+Casualties were fully visible to partially obscured to completely obscured, such as buried under a shallow layer of rubble.
+Sensor modalities capable of penetrating rubble had an advantage in such situations.
+Casualties were grouped with limbs overlapping, or may be interacting with live responders.

 null